JuanM04/pasetec/control-center/README.md

 ## Developing

-When developing, you'll run the React server and the Electron app with the same command: `$ yarn electron-dev`.
+When developing, you'll run the React server and the Electron app with the same command: `$ yarn electron-dev` or `$ yarn electron-dev-win`.

 ## Building